rblack42/Blog/content/2014/12/10/GirlsBuildingRobots.rst

     :width: 500
     :alt: NASA Mars Rover

 It is still sitting there on Mars!
-That first one was built by two pre-teen girls (with a bit of help from dad!)!
+That first one was built by two girls:
+Camille and Genevive Beatty (14 and 12 respectively), with a bit of help from dad, Robert Beatty!

 Get your Kids Involved
 **********************